 Cyber-attacks disrupt business operations and put intellectual property and sensitive financial and strategic information at risk.
-In a 2018 report, the Council of Economic Advisers (CEA) estimated that malicious cyber activity cost the U.S. economy between $57 billion and $109 Billion in 2016 (Source).
-Another report by the Center for Strategic and International Studies (CSIS), in partnership with McAfee, states that about $600 billion, nearly one percent of global GDP, is lost to cybercrime annually (Source).
+In a 2018 report, the Council of Economic Advisers (CEA) estimated that malicious cyber activity costed the U.S. economy between $57 billion and $109 Billion in 2016 (Source).
+Another report by the Center for Strategic and International Studies (CSIS), in partnership with McAfee, states that about $600 billion, nearly one percent of global GDP, is lost to cyber-crime annually (Source).

 The Cybersecurity Maturity Model Certification (CMMC) is the unified framework used by the Department of Defense (DoD) to verify and ensure appropriate levels of cybersecurity compliance.
 Version 1.0 of the CMMC became available earlier this year and by June 2020 will be integrated as part of Request for Information (RFI) solicitations.
 The CMMC is set to streamline previous standards and best practices into one guideline that encompasses maturity levels, from basic to advanced, across all federal acquisition processes.
 The system is also used to evaluate companies’ maturity levels within this model.